 change directory to self and return old current directory

-return context manager which changes to current dir during the managed “with” context.
-On __enter__ it returns the old dir.
+Return a context manager, which changes to the path’s dir during the managed “with” context.
+On __enter__ it returns the old dir, which might be

 return a new path which contains no symbolic links.